Last Updated on March 24, 2022 by Admin

 The Bureau of Labor Statistics has set the average salary of a construction manager is about $92,260 per year In the USA.

 All over the world, the demand for construction managers is expected to grow by 20 times in the next ten years.
 In India, a construction manager can expect a minimum salary of INR 10 Lakh per annum. (source: payscale)

 Construction Manager Job Outlook 2022

-The demand for qualified construction managers are increasing all over the worlds;
+The demand for qualified construction managers are increasing all over the world;

-United State of America (USA) construction project management demand
+United States of America (USA) construction project management demand

 In the United States, the employment of construction managers is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.

-Construction managers are expected to be needed to oversee the anticipated increase in construction activity over the coming decade.
+Construction managers are expected to oversee the anticipated increase in construction activity over the coming decade.
 Those with a bachelor’s degree in construction science, construction management, or civil engineering, coupled with construction experience, will have the best job prospects.

 Australia construction project management demand

 In Australia, the number of people working as Construction Managers (in their main job) grew very strongly over the past 5 years and is expected to grow strongly over the next 5 years: from 100,900 in 2018 to 114,300 by 2023.

 Job openings can come from new jobs being created, but most come from turnover (workers leaving).

 There are likely to be around 54,000 job openings for over 5 years.

 India construction project management demand

 The demand for Construction managers is continuously increasing every year; thousands of construction managers are hired by the various construction and infrastructure companies in India.

 “India will need 70 lakh skilled project managers in the next 10 years to avoid delays and escalation of budgets in projects in key industries like roads, railways, IT, and manufacturing,” said PMI India, Country Director Raj Kalady.